Take extra precautions to avoid serious Tennessee car accidents

 Fortunately, you have rights as the victim of a traffic collision no matter where it occurs.
-When you have solid evidence and meet the legal requirements, you may be entitled to compensation for your devastating losses.
-It is wise to trust a Nashville car accident attorney to ensure you recover the monetary damages allowed under Tennessee law.
-However, some information on the most dangerous roads and intersections in the region may help you avoid a crash.
+You may be entitled to compensation for your devastating losses when you have solid evidence and meet the legal requirements.
+Trusting a Nashville car accident attorney to ensure you recover the monetary damages allowed under Tennessee law is wise.
+However, some information on the region’s most dangerous roads and intersections may help you avoid a crash.

 Dangerous Roads in Nashville

-In total, there are more than 1,160 fatal crashes and almost 70,000 injury-causing traffic crashes in Tennessee every year.
-I-40, I-65, and I-24 all travel through Downtown Nashville, so the risks that exist throughout the state also have local impacts.
-Plus, there are some routes in this region that require high-level vigilance, such as:
+Tennessee has over 1,160 fatal crashes and almost 70,000 injury-causing traffic hits yearly.
+I-40, I-65, and I-24 all travel through Downtown Nashville, so the risks throughout the state also have local impacts.
+Plus, some routes in this region require high-level vigilance, such as:

 - US Route 41/Main Street, primarily due to heavy traffic during rush hour;